This is a guide covering everything you need to know about light meters.

 - Reflected Light Spot Metering: This refers to the light that is reflected by the photographed environment.

-There are also various utilities and functions that you should consider which are (but is not limited to):
+There are also various utilities and functions that you should consider which are (but are not limited to):

 - Spot Viewfinder: This feature helps you in making correct exposure choices with its large, information-packed data display and viewfinder equipped with a diopter correction.

-- Memory Mode and Latitude Display: This mirrors your camera’s dynamic range which aids you in deciding over the exposure settings.
+- Memory Mode and Latitude Display: This mirrors your camera’s dynamic range which aids you in deciding on the exposure settings.